ernanicavila/ernanicavila/README.md

 My current focus is Backend in order to become a Fullstack.

-If you're looking for a professional with the qualifications above, send me a messege, if i'm not compatible, I can point someone that I trust.
+If you're looking for a professional with the qualifications above, send me a message, if i'm not compatible, I can point someone that I trust.
  <br /> <br />

 # Social Media